osu-itis/Azure-AppService-GenerateTeams/README.md

   - Create a new Azure Storage Queue and Table
     - Make note of both the Queue and Table name, they will be needed later
 - Create a new App Service
-  - The code from this Repo can be cloned down or SFTP transfered to the app service and then configured.
+  - The code from this Repo can be cloned down from git or use an SFTP transfer to the app service.
   - >NOTE: Review the `local.settings.json.template` "values" section for a list of attributes that will need to exist in the "application settings and configuration" in the app service (set these using the Azure Portal GUI).
 - Review the hardcoded values section below and ensure that those entries are updated to match the current Azure storage.